Alfa Romeo BAT: History

 Alfa Romeo contacted Nuccio Bertone of the Bertone design house and commissioned three concept vehicles to research the effects of drag on a vehicle.
 The idea was to create vehicles with the lowest possible drag coefficient.
 They were built upon the Alfa Romeo 1900 chassis.
 Each of the three cars was presented at the Turin Auto Show, in 1953, 1954 and 1955 respectively.

-The lowest of the three cars' drag coefficient was 0.19, an achievement even by today's standards.
-For each of the cars, Alfa Romeo provided a five-speed gearbox and a powerful four-cylinder engine that produced more than 90 hp, good enough to propel the car to a top speed of 125 mph.
+The lowest of the three cars' drag coefficient was the BAT 7, at 0.19, which is considered an achievement even by modern standards.
+For each of the cars, Alfa Romeo provided a five-speed gearbox and a powerful four-cylinder engine that produced more than 90 hp, enough to propel the car to a top speed of 125 mph.

 All three original BATs have been restored.
 They make appearances at car shows such as the Concorso Italiano and Pebble Beach Concours d'Elegance.
-The cars have been on display at the Blackhawk Museum in Danville, CA, from 2005 until July 2017.
+The cars were on display at the Blackhawk Museum in Danville, CA, from 2005 until July 2017.
 In 2020, RM Sotheby's sold all three cars as one lot at their auction for US$14.840 million, including buyer's fee.